lrb924/Predicted_Volatility/README.md

 We hope to answer our business question by using historic closing data for the S&P 500, and the historic closing data for five cyclical ETFs, and five defensive ETFs.
 All of this data can be accessed through the Google Finance API.

-In order to get the predicted volatility based on the S&P 500, we used both a GARCH model and a VARMAX model

 The specific ETFs analyzed:
 * Cyclical:
   * ITB: iShares U.S. Home Construction ETF (Cboe BZX Exchange)